flatironinstitute/finufft/README.md

 # cuFINUFFT
-A GPU implementation of 2, 3 dimension type 1, 2 non-uniform FFT based on [FINUFFT][1].
+A GPU implementation of the 2- and 3-dimensional non-uniform FFT of types 1 and 2, based on the CPU code [FINUFFT][1].
+In short, type 1 maps nonuniform data to a bi- or tri-variate Fourier series, and type 2 does the reverse (it is the adjoint but not inverse of type 1).
+See the [documenation for FINUFFT][3] for a full description of the transforms and their applications to signal processing, imaging, and scientific computing.

+Main developer: Yu-hsuan Melody Shih (NYU).
+Main other contributors:
+Garrett Wright (Princeton), Joakim Andén (KTH/Flatiron).
+See github for full list of contributors.
-This is a work from Melody Shih's internship at Flatiron Institute, advised by CCM project leader Alex Barnett.
+This project came out of Melody's 2018 and 2019 summer internships at the Flatiron Institute, advised by CCM project leader Alex Barnett.

 ## Installation